browserengineering/book/book/intro.md

 To me, browsers are where algorithms _come to life_.
-A browser contains a rendering engine more complex and powerful than any computer game; a full networking stack; clever data structures and parallel programming techniques; a virtual machine, an interpreted language, and a JIT; a world-class security sandbox; and a uniquely dynamic system for storing data.
+A browser contains a rendering engine more complex and powerful than any computer game; a full networking stack; clever data structures and parallel programming techniques; a virtual machine, an interpreted language, and a just-in-time compiler; a world-class security sandbox; and a uniquely dynamic system for storing data.

 And the truth is---you use the browser all the time, maybe for reading this